 Problem is: you need to know why you import these other modules.

 - Is it to use components (or other template-related things, like directives and pipes)?

 Why?
 Because given the difference of scope between components and services :

 - if the module is imported for components, you’ll need to import it in each module needing them,

 - if the module is imported for services, you’ll need to import it only once, in the first app module.

 If you fail to understand this, you’ll have errors on components not being available, because you forgot to import their module again.

-Or if you import a module for services more than once, you’ll create several instances of the same service in your app, which can lead to errors, but more importantly is bad for performance.
+Or if you import a module for services more than once, it can lead to errors in advanced scenarios like lazy-loading.